 The simple answer is yes.
 In his press statement, President Trump stated that the Paris accord was “non-binding”.
 This is true.
-Under the terms of the agreement, parties are allowed to withdraw simply by submitting written notification2.
+Under the terms of the agreement, parties are allowed to withdraw simply by submitting written notification.
 BUT, the USA cannot do this until 3 years after the agreement came into force, that is to say until 4th November 2019.
-What is more, once written notification has been received, it will be a full year until the withdraw takes effect, taking the date to 4th November 2020.
+What is more, once written notification has been received, it will be a full year until the withdrawal takes effect, taking the date to 4th November 2020.
 That is the day after the next US presidential election, and many believe that President Trump is unlikely to serve out his full term.
 What is more, countries can re-join the Paris treaty at any point.
 So, the next few years will be very interesting.

-In the mean-time, the United States must abide by the terms of the treaty.
-This does mean that they must set nationally defined emission reduction targets, pursue measures to achieve these targets and report regularly on their progress.
+In the meantime, the United States must abide by the terms of the treaty.
+This does mean that they must set nationally defined emission reduction targets, pursue measures to achieve these targets, and report regularly on their progress.
 This does not actually mean that they must actually reduce their emissions, and there is no penalty for not meeting their targets.
 Is the incentive to set and pursue the ambitious targets needed to slow the pace of temperate rise, undermined by a stated intention of leaving the treaty.
 Surely the answer is yes.

 - Are there any sanctions or punishments which can be enforced, should the USA fail to abide by the terms of the treaty?